 1. Don't make emotional decisions.

-Before 2022, the stock market, as measured by the S&P 500 Index, had endured 13 bear markets since the end of World War II, all of which fully recovered in an average of 26 months, with the index even exceeding its peak by an average of 68%.
-In keeping with this historic average, by January 2024, the market had reached another all-time high.
+Before 2022, the S&P 500 Index had experienced 13 bear markets since the end of World War II, with each one fully recovering in an average of 26 months.
+On average, the index not only rebounded but surpassed its previous peak by 68%.
+True to this historical pattern, the market reached an all-time high in

 2. Assess (or reassess) your risk tolerance.